- GLASS EXTENSIONS ETC

 Download our Cill Types sheet to work out which model is best for your application or see the diagrams below.
 If you are not sure which type to order, Type 1 is by far the most popular.

-Download our Cill Order Form, marking which sill type you require in column 2 and listing the dimensions.
+Download our Cill Order Form, marking which cill type you require in column 2 and listing the dimensions.
+There is an email address on the form.

 For trims, soffits and other custom pressings, please supply a sketch or drawing with the dimensions clearly marked.